 The man, Blair Chapin, was 36, according to the Arapahoe County Coroner's Office.
 As of May 30, it was not known for sure if the fire was the cause of his death, said Shannon Sanamo, senior medical investigator for the office.
 A toxicology report was pending, she said.

 Denver Fire's arson investigators and the Englewood Police Department were investigating the scene the morning of May 22, the release said.
 As of about 11:30 a.m., investigators were beginning to process the scene to determine the fire's cause, said Scot Allen, spokesman for Englewood police.
-The investigation was expected to last until at least the evening, Allen said.

 Other items that may interest you